pbearne/Bullhorn2WP/readme.txt

 = Integration and Support =
 This is code 'as is'.
 I'm not planning future development on this plugin unless contracted to do something specific.
-If you need support please contact me for a quote. via sales@bearne.ca
+If you need support please contact me for a quote. via hornbull.sales@bearne.ca

 = Pull requests =
 I will look at all pull requests.
 Please submit them here https://github.com/pbearne/Bullhorn2WP